hotosm/drone-tm/docs/dev/setup.md

 - `compose.sub.yaml` is used for production builds - `compose.yaml`, meanwhile, is used for development.
 - To start the application, run:
   `just start all`
-- This single command will:
-  1. Generate a `.env` file if one doesn't exist.
-  2. Pull the required Docker images.
-  3. Build the frontend container.
-  4. Start all services correctly.
+- This command will pull the required Docker images and start all services correctly.

 ### Access The Services